trendyminds/visual-differ/README.md

 Have you ever made a change that negatively impacted the front-end?
 Checking one page for a change might be easy.
 Checking hundreds is difficult and time-consuming.

-**Visual Differ** allows you to supply an array of URLs to audit and, if a non-trivial difference is detected (defined in your config file), an `audit.csv` is provided for your review to ensure all differences have been properly accounted for.
+**Visual Differ** allows you to supply an array of URLs to audit and will create an `audit.csv` to show which comparisons passed and which ones had a non-trivial difference as defined in your config file.

 Additionally, you can review the screenshots that were taken and see a "heatmap" of the visual differences thanks to [the pixelmatch library](https://github.com/mapbox/pixelmatch).